learnf5/BIP200-LABS/BIP200-WAF-EX-DATA-GUARD.md

 1. Submit a comment that includes the credit card number `4111 1111 1111 1111` for example:

-*Not sure I entered my credit card number correctly - can you verify?
-4111 1111 1111 1111*

 1. In your browser, go to `http://10.10.1.102/api/Feedbacks` and scroll to the bottom of the JSON text results.
 Note that the app is not masking credit card numbers in **/api/Feedbacks** because nobody ever thought that sensitive data could appear here.

   ### Enable Data Guard for credit card numbers